gri-gus/loremflickr-streamdeck-plugin/README.md

 ### Python

+> If you have difficulty, then look at articles or videos on the Internet about it.

 1. Download Python from the official website and install it: https://www.python.org/downloads/

    > ⚠️ Python version must be 3.7.0 or later.

-   > If you have difficulty, then look at articles or videos on the Internet about it.

 2. Check that Python is available from the command line:

    <details><summary>MacOS</summary>

-   > If you don't know how to open the `Terminal` application, then look at articles or videos on the Internet about it.

    Open the `Terminal` application, enter the command below and press Return(Enter):